 Thank you so much for sharing all of that, Jenny, and thank you for your words about me and the show.
 I am truly honored that you think that.

 Let me dive into the first thing that sticks out more than anything from your message.
-You said you struggle almost every day of your relationship with your husband; You are dismissed time and time again; Decisions are made without you, and therapy only exacerbated the problems.
+You said you struggle almost every day with your relationship with your husband; You are dismissed time and time again; Decisions are made without you, and therapy only exacerbates the problems.

 So, just so I’m clear, you said you struggle almost every day, you are dismissed time and time again, you aren’t included in decisions, and you are basically emotionally shut down, except for hurt and angry feelings.